ojj11/pos-tagger.js/README.md

 console.log("First word is a " + output[0][0].tag);
 ```

-`tag` takes a string representing multiple sentences (where there isn't a terminating ".", one is added).
+`tag` takes a string representing one or more "." terminated sentences.
 The output is a list with one element per input sentence.
 Each sentence element is itself a list with an element per input token, each element contains a `word` key with the original token, and a `tag` key which contains the [Penn Treebank part-of-speech tag](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 ###### Example output: